Anello-Photonics/docs-A1/getting_started_gnssins.rst

 In the main menu, select *Log*, then *Start*.
 Use the default filename or enter a custom name.
 The *System Status* will be updated with the logging information.

 To end a log, select *Log* then *Stop*.
-Log files are saved in the "logs" directory in user_tools, grouped by month and day.
+Log files are saved in the "logs" directory in user_tool, grouped by month and day.

 To export a log to CSV, Select *Log*, then *Export*, then choose the log file.
-Three CSV files (imu.csv, gps.csv, and ins.csv) will be saved in the "exports" directory, under the name of the original log file.
+CSV files for each message (IMU, GPS, HDG, and INS) will be saved in the "exports" directory, under the name of the original log file.
+For more information on the output messages, see `Comminication & Messaging <https://docs-a1.readthedocs.io/en/latest/communication_messaging.html>`_.

 INS solution can be visualized by importing ins.csv into `Kepler <https://kepler.gl/demo>`_